-Warsaw, Poland – Poland’s deputy Justice Minister announced his resignation following the publication of a report claiming he had orchestrated an online trolling and defamation campaign to discredit judges who opposed the government’s controversial judicial reforms.
+Warsaw, Poland – The Polish deputy Justice Minister announced his resignation following a scandal sparked by the publication of a report claiming he had orchestrated an online trolling and defamation campaign to discredit judges who opposed the government’s controversial judicial reforms.

 On Monday, the Onet.pl online portal published a report claiming that Lukasz Piebiak, a member of the ruling Law and Justice (PiS) party and deputy Justice Minister since 2015, had organized and funded an online campaign targeting judges who were critical of the government’s judicial policies.

-According to Onet.pl, Piebiak had been in contact with a woman known as Emilia, with whom he launched an extensive campaign to discredit judges, including Krystian Markiewicz, chairman of the judicial association Iustitia, by planting and spreading false rumors and fabricated information about their private lives.
+According to Onet.pl, which first revealed the scandal, Piebiak had been in contact with a woman known as Emilia, with whom he launched an extensive trolling campaign to discredit Polish judges, including Krystian Markiewicz, chairman of the judicial association Iustitia, by planting and spreading false rumors and fabricated information about their private lives.

 Markiewicz, a known and prominent critic of the government, reacted by saying that “we are dealing with systemic actions taken against judges, against the rule of law in Poland”.

 The campaign also targeted some 20 other judges critical of the government’s controversial judicial reforms.

 “Beautiful and widespread activities”

 According to the transcripts published by Onet.pl, Piebiak congratulated Emilia for “such beautiful and widespread activities”.

 Through the intermediary of Emilia, whose surname and identity was not given, these rumors were then sent to other judges and pro-government media, as well as posted online in a vast operation, Onet.pl says, was directly orchestrated and funded by the deputy Justice Minister.